 Future suffering is to be avoided!

-For more about my book, Spiral Bound: biotensegrity for yoga, check out this page at Handspring Publishing.
+For more about my book, Spiral Bound: biotensegrity in functional anatomy for yoga, check out this page at Handspring Publishing.

 As a new mum, I have encountered a whole new set of challenges – definitely the most rewarding and humbling so far!
 As I work to provide the stability of a family home for our son, my daily yoga practice has taken on a heightened importance.
 Never before have I valued the settling effects of a daily practice like I did during pregnancy.
 I share our birth story out of an interest in supporting other mothers who might wonder how to heal from unplanned outcomes.